 What is a Murabaha Loan?

-The Murabaha loan is the amount upon which no interest is applied according to the Islamic Shariah Laws, so we can say this Murabaha loan is entirely different from the conventional loan method.
+According to Islamic Shariah Laws, the Murabaha loan is an amount on which no interest is applied, so we can say this Murabaha loan is entirely different from the conventional loan method.

-The banks offer loans to the customers for buying an asset, which we can say that the bank purchases on behalf of the clients and negotiate profits.
+The banks offer loans to customers to buy assets, which the bank purchases on behalf of the clients and negotiates profits for.

 Is Murabaha Halal?